/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Next, we drive north to the tiny settlement of Skaw, located on a peninsula in the northeast corner of the island.
 If the weather is clear, we may view Muckle Flugga, a small rocky island considered the northernmost point of the British Isles, although technically the nearby smaller islet of Out Stack is actually farther north.
 The Muckle Flugga Lighthouse was built by David and Thomas Stevenson.
 Thomas’s son, Robert Louis Stevenson, visited in 1869 and it is said he returned home with the inspiration for his next book – Treasure Island.

 Time allowing, our journey back to the ferries will include a brief stop to see Muness Castle.
 Built in 1598 by cruel Laurence Bruce, this is a fine example of tower house architecture.
-(Overnight Lerwick, Shetland) BL
+(Overnight Lerwick, Shetland) BLD

-Day 6: Saturday 15 June, Lerwick – St Ninian’s Isle – Mousa – Lerwick
+Day 6: Saturday 2 August, Lerwick – St Ninian’s Isle – Mousa – Lerwick

 • Crofthouse Museum

-• St Ninian’s Isle Walk – led by regional archaeologist (approx. 3hrs)
+• St Ninian’s Isle

 • Boat excursion to Mousa Broch